Dictionary of Revolutionary Marxism

 “END OF HISTORY”]

 Of course it is true that the Soviet era was an important one in world history.
 But from the genuinely Marxist standpoint it was made up of two separate eras—the socialist period and the revisionist (state-capitalist) period.
 It was the October Revolution and socialist period that is most important to us.
 Even just a couple decades later, the final collapse of the USSR in 1991 no longer seems to be quite the overwhelmingly important turning point that Hobsbaum thought it was.
-Instead, as the world gradually slips into a new period of prolonged economic depression there now appears to be a wholly different boundary to the preceeding period of history.
+Instead, as the world gradually slips into a new period of prolonged economic depression there now appears to be a wholly different boundary to the preceding period of history.

 “SHORT-WORK” SYSTEM [in Germany]